MicrosoftDocs/dataexplorer-docs/data-explorer/web-query-data.md

     > - If no text selected, it's assumed that the query or command is separated by empty lines.
     > - If text is selected, the selected text is run.

-## Work with the table grid
+## Work with the results grid

-Now that you've seen how basic queries work, you can use the table grid to customize results and do further analysis.
+Now that you've seen how basic queries work, you can use the results grid to customize results and do further analysis.

 ### Expand a cell